-The Vice President for Administration and External Relations, Associate Dean for Assessment and Educational Development, and Director of Accreditation meet with individual Department Chairs and their next level supervisor annually to review their Departmental CQI Annual Report.
+The Assistant Vice President of Institutional Effectiveness and Director of Accreditation and CQI meet with individual Department Chairs and their next level supervisor annually to review their Departmental CQI Annual Report.

 SECTION 2 - FACULTY COMMITTEES and REPRESENTATIVES

 Except where noted, the descriptions within this section have been determined by the faculty; as such, the faculty reserves the right to alter definitions consistent with institutional and extramural mandates.